 What will I need?

-If you decide to start playing bowls, you will need some clothing to begin with:
+Once you decide to start playing bowls, you will need some clothing to begin with:

 You will also need to wear special flat-soled bowling shoes.
 Although slipovers are available for beginner sessions, it would be wise to borrow or purchase a proper pair of bowls shoes.

 Bowls come in matched sets of four.
 Various sizes, weights (and colours) are available, within certain limits.
-Each wood is shaped (not weighted) to make it follow a curved path.
+Each bowl is shaped (not weighted) to make it follow a curved path.
 This is called the bias – and again the amount of bias must be within certain limits.
 Most bowlers will be happy to advise you on choice of bowls, but as personal preference plays a large part, expect some conflicting recommendations!